You already know this.

 The Body Knows the Difference

-This is where storage crops do their work.
+This is where the storage crops earn their place.

 Food as Grounding

-Warm, substantial meals help regulate that experience.
-Soups simmering on the stove.
-Roasted vegetables pulled from the oven.
-Steam rising from a bowl held in cold hands.
+Warm, substantial meals do something to the nervous system.
+Soup simmering on the stove.
+Roasted vegetables coming out of the oven.
+Steam rising from a bowl you are holding with both hands.

 The Rhythm of the Northern Year

-One of the greatest gifts of living here is contrast.
+One of the great gifts of living here is contrast.

 The growing season prepares us for winter.
 Winter prepares us for growth.